In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 We had a concha topped with cocoa powder.
 It was surprisingly light and not too sweet.
 Our only regret was buying only one to share.

-Address: Intersection of Calle Durango & Jalapa, in front of Oxxo, Roma Norte
+Address: Intersection of Calle Durango & Jalapa, in front of Oxxo, Roma Norte, Mexico City

 Another popular bakery we recommend is Rosetta.
 This bakery was started by the famous Italian-Mexican chef, Elena Reygadas.

 We stayed two blocks from the bakery and there was always a line in front of the bakery.
-The delicious pastries looked more European to us than Mexican.
+The delicious pastries are both traditional and European style.

-If you’re in the neighborhood and looking for a sweet treat, don’t miss out.
+If you’re in the neighborhood and looking for traditional sweets, don’t miss out.

 Tamales are made from a corn dough called masa wrapped in a corn husk or banana husk before being steamed.